nateware/redis-objects/README.md

       end
     end

-Class methods work too - notice we override ActiveRecord counters:
+Class methods work too, using the familiar ActiveRecord counter syntax:

     Team.increment_counter :drafted_players, team_id
     Team.decrement_counter :drafted_players, team_id, 2
     Team.increment_counter :total_online_players  # no ID on global counter

-Class-level atomic block (may save a DB fetch depending on your app):
+Class-level atomic blocks can also be used.
+This may save a DB fetch, if you have a record ID and don't need any other attributes from the DB table:

     Team.increment_counter(:drafted_players, team_id) do |val|
       TeamPitcher.create!(:team_id => team_id, :pitcher_id => 181)
       Team.increment_counter(:active_players, team_id)
     end

+### Locks ###

-Locks with Redis.
+Locks work similarly.
 On completion or exception the lock is released:

     class Team < ActiveRecord::Base
       lock :reorder # declare a lock